Dreaded IT Band pain!

 IT Band syndrome (ITBS) is an inflammation of these tissues and typically presents with outer knee pain.
 That is the area where the ITB should slide over bone and muscle easily.
 If it’s not sliding due to inflammation or tightness, pain will result.
 Sometimes the pain can be felt along the entire length of the outer thigh and it’s often a result of overuse.
-Two examples of exercise patterns that can lead to overuse are increasing mileage too quickly or adding lots of plyometrics.
+Two examples of exercise patterns that can lead to overuse are increasing mileage too quickly or running on hard surfaces.

 There is good news, however.
 There are several ways to treat and prevent ITBS.
 The first step in treatment is to rest long enough for the inflammation to subside.
 Second is to work on improving mobility of the hip and knee.
 Limited range of motion in either joint can cause extra stress to the ITB and lead to inflammation.
 Foam rolling and proper warm up to increase circulation to these fibers before a workout will help it slide painlessly.